Best TIG Welder Reviews – Your Complete Guide

 Long duty cycle

-The technical term duty cycle implies the quantity of load a machine can handle during a time span of 10 minutes.
+The technical term duty cycle implies the quantity of load a machine can handle during a time span, 10 minutes to be exact.
 When the duty cycle goes overboard, the unit needs to be cooled down before the restart.
 By calculating the duty cycle, you get the number of minutes available for welding in that 10 minutes’ cycle.
 For instance, a welder which has 80% duty cycle is capable of welding for 8 minutes out of 10 before you’ve to break off the work to reduce the heat.
 Normally, welders delivering 50 to 60% duty cycle are regarded to be of decent quality.
 High-end machines often extend it to 80 to 90% percent to boost the productivity.

 Appropriate heat control is another critical attribute of a quality TIG kit.
 Heat control is customary, no matter which material of what thickness you’re dealing with.
 Uncontrolled heat particularly damages thin metals like aluminum, magnesium, causing warp and burn if the heat is too high.
 Many reputed brands have included a special pulse welding option which helps regulating the heat output and arc steadiness at the same time.